 The beginners courses on the river usually start in early May, the dates for these appear on our website (usually in early March).
 These will take you right through all the foundation skills and leads to the BC 1 Star Award.
 The cost for a beginner’s courses are free, but we do require you to become a member of the club for the year (to the following March), use of all the necessary equipment (kayak, paddle, buoyancy aid helmet) and the coached sessions.
 If there is more than one member of a family doing a beginner’s course then the cost is still just the cost of a family membership of the Club (see our membership pages for current costs).

 In the winter our pool sessions run in 5-

 You need to be able to swim 50m in normal canoeing clothing, so this includes wearing a buoyancy aid.
 As canoes and kayaks can and do capsize you need to be confident in the water and happy to go underwater.
 If you are not a strong swimmer, please let us know when booking onto a course and let your coaches know on the first night of a course.
 In the pool we can relax the requirement to be able to swim 50m a little.

 As children all develop at different rates there is no set age, it is more a matter of being big enough and co-

 It’s entirely up to you but most people go move on to a coached course to take them to the next level of developing their skills.
-This could be progressing to paddling competently on flat water, white water, towards the BCU 2 and 3 Star Awards and beyond, or starting to compete in slalom.
-As you progress you can take part in river trips, play on the white water at the club, join in our weekends away (including surfing in Anglesey, and weekends in the Lake District).
-We also encourage people to have a go at various other different disciplines of paddlesport.
+This could be progressing to paddling competently on flat water, white water, towards the BC 2 and 3 Star Awards and beyond, or starting to compete in slalom.
+As you progress you can take part in river trips, play on the white water at the club, compete or go on weekends away.
+We also encourage people to have a go at various other different disciplines of the sport.